heshanh/AbnLookup/README.md

-Abn Lookup plugin for Cakephp
+Abn Lookup plugin for CakePHP
 =========

 This plugin wil help you lookup an ABN number in the australian business registry and return your business name (legal entity name) under that ABN.